 The star of the recipe is the homemade dressing of honey, cinnamon, lemon, and mustard.
 It also seems like a surprising combination, but it works really well.Continue to 5 of 20 below.

 05 of 20

-Using the same dynamic duo of spinach and strawberries, this salad recipe puts a different spin on the dressing.
+Using the same dynamic duo, this spinach salad with strawberries and pecans recipe puts a different spin on the dressing.
 It creates a balsamic dressing seasoned with tarragon, garlic, and mustard.
 Add a few toasted or sugared pecans and it's a salad you will not forget anytime soon.

 06 of 20

 Fresh spinach and strawberries with toasted sesame seeds form the base of another tasty salad recipe.
 The dressing here is a red wine vinaigrette and it's one you'll want to keep in stock.
-With a flavor combination that includes dill, onion, garlic, and dry mustard against a red wine vinegar, it's sure to make your taste buds very happy.
+With a flavor combination that includes dill, onion, garlic, and dry mustard against a red wine vinegar, this spinach salad with strawberries and red wine vinaigrette is sure to make your taste buds very happy.

 07 of 20